 What Do I Do In The Clinic, Each Day?

 Detox from alcohol or substance misuse in a clinic can last anywhere from a few days to several weeks, depending on multiple factors.
-Detox could last just a few days.
-Others may take much longer than this to progress.
-This level of variance between individuals is very normal.
+Some will be ready to start therapeutic work after just a few days.
+Others may take 7 days or longer.
+This variation is natural.

 A Word About Covid-19